U.S. Figure Skating: Formation and purpose

 On February 15, 1961, the entire United States figure skating team was killed when Sabena Flight 548 crashed en route from New York City to Brussels, Belgium.
 The team was going to participate in the 1961 World Figure Skating Championships in Prague, Czechoslovakia.
 Among the team members that perished were 18 athletes, seven coaches and managers, three judges and referees, and six team family members.
 Within one week of the tragedy, the association announced the formation of a memorial fund in honor of the lost team members.

 "The mission of the Memorial Fund is to provide qualified U.S. Figure Skating members in need of financial aid with monetary assistance to pursue their goals both inside and outside the competitive arena.
 The fund is committed to awarding skating and academic scholarships to those athletes who have demonstrated excellent competitive results and/or academic achievements, and who have potential in national and international competitions."

 Potomac River crash

-On January 29, 2025, 14 members of US figure skating community died in the crash of American Eagle flight 5342.
+On January 29, 2025, 14 members of U.S. figure skating community died in the crash of American Eagle flight 5342.